-This fudge could not be easier to make.
-Other than buying it from the store, you simply can’t take any fewer steps or ingredients to come up with this delicious result of chocolate fudge.
-Actually, that might be incorrect: I just looked up the recipe on the website where I thought I found it and only two ingredients were used on the chocolate fudge recipe.
-This other recipe left out the butter. http://www.redbarncandlecompany.com/2011/12/christmas-chocolate-fudge-never-fail.html
+This simple chocolate fudge could not be easier to make.
+Other than buying fudge from the store, you simply can’t take any fewer steps or ingredients to come up with this delicious result of simple chocolate fudge.

 3 cups of chocolate chips (my picture shows semi-sweet but later I added 1 cup of dark chocolate morsels as well)